heiseshandian/vscode-custom-sql-formatter/README.md

-# custom-sql-formatter
+# vscode-custom-sql-formatter

-Just a simple sql formatter for personal usage.
+Just a simple vscode extension for personal usage.